Atrix256/SampleZoo/contributing.md

 * make datacache use file compression (zlib?).
 The data makes this a very poor proposition. a 30MB data cache file compressed to 27MB for me.
 * look into multithreading the tests & sample generation. data cache would need to be made safe for this.
 * pcg variant or splitmix instead of mersenne twister, says Marc Reynolds.
 Faster and higher quality.
+* can we hash samples and test version or something somehow to know when we don't need to re-run a test if the target file already exists?
+* add profile information to the output.
+We can instrument the autogen'd code to time sample functions and test functions and see where the time is going.
+Maybe also some custom markers if we want more specific information.
+* save different caches to different files so they aren't such large binary diffs when anything changes.
+* look into using markdeep (html w/ a header to use some javascript) instead of markdown for all this documentation.
+Main readme might be markdown but the rest could be html? http://casual-effects.com/markdeep/#templates

 ### 1D Sampling Patterns & Tests
 * more irrational numbers such as the silver ratio and the plastic constant.
 Just meaningful irrational numbers though.